Fix & Identify Largest Contentful Paint (LCP) Issues

 To optimize effectively, you must adopt a two-step diagnostic workflow.
 This ensures you are solving problems your users are actually facing, not just chasing scores in a lab environment.

-1. Field Data (RUM & CrUX) shows you WHAT is happening.
-Field data is collected from real users visiting your site [1].
+- Field Data (RUM & CrUX) shows you WHAT is happening.
+Field data is collected from real users visiting your site.
 It tells you if you have an LCP problem, which pages are affected, and which users (mobile or desktop) are experiencing it.
 You must always start here to confirm a real problem exists.

-2. Lab Data (Lighthouse, DevTools) helps you diagnose WHY it's happening.
-Lab data is collected in a controlled, simulated environment [2].
+- Lab Data (Lighthouse, DevTools) helps you diagnose WHY it's happening.
+Lab data is collected in a controlled, simulated environment.
 Once your field data has confirmed a problem on a specific page, you can use lab tools to consistently replicate the issue and dissect the loading process to find the root cause.

-Starting with field data ensures your optimization efforts are focused on changes that will have a measurable impact on your actual users.
+Start with field data so your optimization efforts target changes that actually impact real users.

 Key Terminology